 Timely Warning

-On Monday, February 5, 2024, Rhodes College Campus Safety received a report from a female student that she was sexually assaulted on February 2, 2024 in a residence hall on campus.
+Rhodes College Campus Safety and Title IX are working on a reported sexual assault case of a female Rhodes student in a residence hall on campus.
 The male student respondent is known by the reporter.

 PREVENTION TIPS